Farzini/Visualization-Python/README.md

 # Visualization-Python
-This repository includes my visualization examples with Python and libraries such as Seaborn
+This repository includes my visualization examples with Python and libraries such as Seaborn, Plotly, ...